fanfank/Hyperfill/README.md

 how to do it.

 ###Installation
+####For Normal Users
 1. This plug-in can be used almost all web browsers that incoporate chrome's core, this README will guide you assuming that you are using chrome/chromium.
 2. Type `chrome://extensions/` in your address bar and open it
 3. Tick *developer's mode* in the upper right corner
 4. Then click a button named *load a developing extension* or something like that (because I'm using a chinese version, dont't exactly know what the button says in English)
 5. Choose `./hyperfill` then click OK.

+####For developers, continue
-6. __If you just use local account or you are not a developer, then congratulations!
+1. __If you just use local account or you are not a developer, then congratulations!
 Installation complete!__
 Else keep on ...
-7. You are a developer! __Welcome!__ First you have to install PHP, and make sure it works, detailed installation of php can be found on web.
+2. You are a developer! __Welcome!__ First you have to install PHP, and make sure it works, detailed installation of php can be found on web.
-8. Then you have to set up MySQL database, please search the web for detailed installation. __Remeber that__, initially my MySQL setting is *password* for *root* account is *123abc*, you can change it as long as you change the default settings int `./PHP/*.php` files
+3. Then you have to set up MySQL database, please search the web for detailed installation. __Remeber that__, initially my MySQL setting is *password* for *root* account is *123abc*, you can change it as long as you change the default settings int `./PHP/*.php` files
-9. Copy all the files from `./PHP` to your *localhost* directory
+4. Copy all the files from `./PHP` to your *localhost* directory
-10. Create a database named *hyperfill* using *root* account and password *123abc*, then create two tables according to `./附录/MySQL数据库建表命令.pdf`.
+5. Create a database named *hyperfill* using *root* account and password *123abc*, then create two tables according to `./附录/MySQL数据库建表命令.pdf`.
-11. All set.
+6. All set.

 ###Usage
 1. Strongly recommend you directly refer to the Demo Video (even though it's a v1.0) first.
 Else move forward.